preetu10/Leaf-Logic/README.md

 # Leaf Logic - Medicinal Plant Leaf Classification App

 **Leaf Logic** is an Android application developed using **Java** and **Android Studio** that allows users to identify medicinal plant leaves, share posts, interact with others, and explore exciting features like weather updates, location tracking, and country information.
+This project was completed as part of my academic journey during the **"Mobile Apps Development Lab"** course, where I applied various mobile development concepts to create an app with real-world utility.

 ## Features